aaronbembenek/making-formulog-fast/artifact/README.md

 This is a minor nuisance---it means that sometimes you need two sets of fact files, one for interpreted Formulog and one for compiled Formulog---but not a fundamental limitation; we plan to update the parser soon.

 All three extensions have passed the >200 Formulog evaluation test cases in the `formulog/src/test/resources/` directory.
-To run these unit tests, enter the `formulog/` directory and run this command (takes a little over an hour on our laptop):
+To run these unit tests, enter the `formulog/` directory and run this command (takes a little over an hour on an M2 MacBook Pro laptop):

 ```bash
 mvn -DtestCodeGen -DtestCodeGenEager package